In this post –

 PAHs generally occur in complex mixtures that consist of hundreds of harmful compounds.
 For cannabis users, the number one route of PAH ingestion is through CBD oils.
 However, PAHs can technically contaminate flower as well.

 PAHs are very soluble in organic materials and can easily contaminate cannabis plants used for extraction.
 According to New Food Magazine, this most likely occurs during the drying phase if the plants are exposed to smoke or dust.
+Recent research from the Frontiers in Pharmacology journal also notes that PAH contamination can also occur from drying cannabis with propane heaters.

 How common is PAH contamination in hemp and cannabis?